 The COSMIC group make this information available in many ways to suit a variety of scientific and informatic users.
 Most accessibly, it can be viewed and analysed in its custom website (https://cancer.sanger.ac.uk), where distributions across genes, genomes and diseases can be explored easily and in detail.
 A full genome browser provides even greater information, correlating COSMIC mutations with a range of genomic annotations including promoters, ncRNAs and polymorphisms.
-Full downloads are also provided, either in standardised text format (CSV) or as a full Oracle database.
+Full downloads are also provided.

 COSMIC is now under licence, with academic access available freely and commercial access available for a licence fee.
 These funds are being used to expand the COSMIC group, particularly our curation team.
 As we enhance the number of genes under curation, and the scope of data we aim to capture, an expansion of this team will ensure that COSMIC continues to succeed in supporting a wide range of oncology research and product development.